mazhar-ansari-ardeh/BenchmarkFcns/README.md

 # BenchmarkFcns
-Benchmarkfcns is an effort to provide a high-perfomant, public and free implementation of well-known benchmark functions for mathematical optimization algorithms in Python and MATLAB.
-The Python library is implemented in C++ using the Eigen library's SIMD vector operations to provide.
+Benchmarkfcns is an effort to provide a high-perfomant, public and free implementation of well-known benchmark functions for mathematical optimization algorithms in Python.
+The Python library is implemented in C++ and utilizes the powerful SIMD vector calucluations offered by the [Eigen library](https://eigen.tuxfamily.org/).

+For the documentation of the implemented functions and their features, please visit [https://benchmarkfcns.info](https://benchmarkfcns.info).

 # How to install
 ## Python